Are Diversity and Inclusion Part of Your Organization’s Culture?

 Diversity figures prominently in today’s company cultural messages.
-In general, organizations have prioritized communicating their commitment to and belief in a diversity culture.
+In general, organizations have prioritized communicating their commitment to and belief in a diverse culture.
 However, the average team member is unlikely to know what that actually entails within their workplace.
 And, in many cases, it’s not clear if leadership fully understands and exemplifies a true diversity, let alone inclusive, culture.

 Recognizing Corporate Culture

 Corporate culture is “the set of shared attitudes, values, goals and practices that characterizes an institution or organization” according to Merriam-Webster.
-While this is accurate in the broadest sense, a workplace culture is highly complex and anything but static.
+While this is accurate in the broadest sense, workplace culture is highly complex and anything but static.
 In all but the smallest organizations, culture can have several layers including within a department or workgroup.
 Many progressive organizations are recognizing the influence of these layers and are investing time and resources into defining and instituting work unit cultures.
 Depending on company size, team members could be within several rings of workplace cultural expectations.

 The premise of defining a corporate culture is alignment.
 It’s been a long-held belief that groups who hold similar visions of outcomes are more likely to meet or exceed shared goals.
 Focusing two or more people on a particular result valued by all, in theory, reduces the drag generated from any form of internal differences or conflict.
 However, the contributing traits associated with levels of success can often be misidentified as specific similarities within the team.